BnayaKahalani/meet-app/README.md

-# MeetUp - A Next.js
+# MeetUp - A Next.js Project

 I built this project in order to get familiar with Next.js framework, as it's an officially-recommended tool in React documentation.